vbhutani/Indoor-Dataset/README.md

 1. Predict depth maps for an indoor-environment scene.
 2. Used predicted deph map for robot palletization (pick-n-place task).

-## Task-1: Depth Maps for an Indoor Scene.
+## Task-1: Predict Depth Maps for an Indoor-environment Scene.
 Using ZED-m camera multiple videos of the indoor scene (our workplace) is collected.
 From the video, stereo-rectified pair of images are obtained.
 We collected around 12,000 frames for training the network.

 ![alt text](https://github.com/vbhutani/Indoor-Dataset/blob/master/Sample-Images/1.png)